-If you visit Staffordshire Cares website you can view a range of products that you might find useful.
-If you think you may need a home adaptation and want help with the cost of this, read the information below to find out more about our Disabled Facilities Grants:
+If you visit Staffordshire County Councils website you can view a range of products that you might find useful.
+If you think you may need a home adaptation and want help with the cost of this, read the information below to find out more about our Disabled Facilities Grants.

 A Disabled Facilities Grant is funding to help a disabled person adapt their home to make it easier and safer to live in.

 - The works must be necessary and appropriate.
 This will need to be discussed between the disabled person and an Occupational Therapist.

 - It must also be reasonable and practicable to carry out the works - this often depends on the age, condition and layout of the property.

 Subject to the above, the following are examples of works that may be available:

 - Facilitating access to and from the dwelling or the building in which the dwelling or, as the case may be, flat is situated.